 2. Sell Privately

-If the lift is over a certain age you can expect to pay a removal fee.
-If it's a very new stairlift you may find a local company who is prepared to remove it free of charge.
-Each case is treated on its own merit.
+If the chair lift is over a certain age you can expect to pay a removal fee.
+Each case is treated on its own merit but you can expect to pay around £180 for a straight stairlift removal up to £300 for a curved stairlift removal.

-We work closely with some reputable stairlift removal companies, so contact us if you'd like more information.
+If you're looking for a local stairlift removal company near you, we work closely with lots of reputable stairlift removal companies throughout the UK, so contact us if you'd like more information.

 Why stairlift companies charge to remove old stairlifts